kasey6801/learn-by-building/README.md

 These three documents provide an overview of the process, specific to each project.
 The documents have been created with non-developers in mind.

-<h2>Your most valuable learning resource is, as always community.
+<h2>Your most valuable learning resource is, as always, community.
 Here's one that is informative, helpful and welcoming: </h2>

 - https://themultiverse.school